-This authentic Lebanese falafel recipe is a popular Middle Eastern dish that's made with chickpeas, herbs, onion & spices - vegan, gluten-free and delicious
+This authentic crispy Lebanese falafel recipe is a popular Middle Eastern dish made with chickpeas, herbs, onion & spices - vegan, gluten-free, protein-rich

 What is falafel?

 Falafel is a Middle Eastern recipe that is basically mashed chickpeas with herbs and seasonings formed into patties and fried.
 It’s a traditional food in Lebanon that’s made with only a few ingredients and served plain with tahini sauce, hummus, or garlic sauce for dipping, or as a falafel sandwich or falafel wrap.
 The patties have an irresistible crispy exterior and soft bright green interior.

 While it originated in the Middle East, falafel is now a very popular street food recipe that’s made all over the world.
 There are loads of recipe variations, but at its core is soaked chickpeas, parsley and/or cilantro and Middle Eastern seasoning.
 In many regions, it’s also made with fava beans.
 Traditionally, falafel is fried, which is the way I would recommend making them, but below I share the baked falafel and fried falafel instructions.

 There are many variations of the falafel recipe.
 The one I’m sharing is one I learned from my Lebanese parents and enjoyed while growing up.
 I kept the recipe authentic the way it’s traditionally prepared in Lebanon.
 Here are the ingredients you’ll need: